ramiel/mongoose-sequence/README.md

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.me/FabrizioRuggeri)
 ![npm](https://img.shields.io/npm/v/mongoose-sequence)

+Hello everybody.
+Look, I have no more time to maintain this old library.
+If anybody wants to take over is very welcome and I'm available to review PRs.
+For the moment I have no time, no will to work on this library.

 This plugin lets you create fields which autoincrement their value:
 - every time a new document is inserted in a collection
 or